myisaak/jpeg_extractor/README.md

 ## Usage

+To use the tool, run the following command:

 ```bash
 Usage: jpeg_extractor <binary_file_containing_jpegs> [--verbose]
 ```

+### Options
+- <binary_file_containing_jpegs>: Specify the binary file from which you want to extract JPEG images.
+- --verbose (optional): Use this flag to enable verbose output.

 ## How it works?

-It uses signatures common to all JPEG types.
-A start signature `0xFF, 0xD8, 0xFF, 0xE0` and an end signature `0xFF, 0xD9`.
+**jpeg_extractor** identifies JPEG images within binary files by looking for specific start and end signatures that are common to all JPEG types.
+The start signature is **'0xFF, 0xD8, 0xFF, 0xE0'**, and the end signature is **'0xFF, 0xD9'**.

 ## Limitations

-Currently only supports JPEGs with EXIF data.
+Currently **jpeg_extractor** only supports JPEGs with EXIF data.

+## Contributing

+If you would like to contribute to the development of jpeg_extractor, please check out [CONTRIBUTING.md](https://github.com/MyIsaak/jpeg_extractor/blob/main/CONTRIBUTING.md)